-Every year, beginning in March and ending sometime in autumn, I blog each month about my "stars of the yard," i.e., the plants that shine most brightly in my own yard for the specific month in question.
+Every year, beginning in spring and ending sometime in autumn, I blog each month about my "stars of the yard," i.e., the plants that shine most brightly in my own yard for the specific month in question.
 I will continue in the same vein this year, once spring makes its much-anticipated return.

 I've based my selections not only on beauty, but also on such factors (in some cases) as timeliness or low-maintenance.
 For instance, there are showier plants in spring than snowdrops, but they delight me with their precociousness and never ask me to lift a finger.